Jon Gosselin: Break-in

 On December 26, 2009, upon returning to his New York apartment after visiting his children for Christmas, Gosselin discovered that his apartment had been broken into.
 The damage was estimated at $100,000.
 A note with his ex-girlfriend's name was found attached to Gosselin's dresser with a knife, but law enforcement officials stated that did not prove she was associated with the acts.

 Post-Jon & Kate

 Relationships

 In January 2012, Gosselin began dating Liz Jannetta, a divorced mother of three who works with computers.
 The relationship lasted for two years, as they broke up in September 2014 after they made an appearance on the VH1 reality show Couples Therapy.

 In July 2015, it was reported that Gosselin had been in a relationship with a registered nurse named Colleen Conrad.
 They dated from October 2014 to February 2021.

 In December 2024, Gosselin and his fiancé Stephanie Lebo revealed in an Entertainment Tonight interview that they had recently gotten engaged after dating for three years.
+On November 23, 2025, Gosselin married Lebo in an intimate Pennsylvania wedding while his kids Collin and Hannah were in attendance.